vestalux/sljekyll/health/_posts/2017-02-15-open-space-timetable.md

 Here is the new timetable for Open Space!
 Lots of exciting things coming up and some great discussions.

-If you have any questions please do get in touch, or just come along to a session on Wednesdays at [Ipswich County Library](libraries/ipswich-county-library/) or [Bury St Edmunds Library](/libraries/bury-st-edmunds-library/) &#8211; all are welcome!
+If you have any questions please do get in touch, or just come along to a session on Wednesdays at [Ipswich County Library](libraries/ipswich-county-library/)&#8211; all are welcome!

 <table class="pure-table">
 <tr>